valyala/fastjson/README.md

   * Requies extra care to work with - references to certain objects recursively returned by [Parser](https://godoc.org/github.com/valyala/fastjson#Parser) must be released before the next call to [Parse](https://godoc.org/github.com/valyala/fastjson#Parser.Parse).
     Otherwise the program may work improperly.
+The same applies to objects returned by [Arena](https://godoc.org/github.com/valyala/fastjson#Arena).
     Adhere recommendations from [docs](https://godoc.org/github.com/valyala/fastjson).
   * Cannot parse JSON from `io.Reader`.
 There is [Scanner](https://godoc.org/github.com/valyala/fastjson#Scanner)
     for parsing stream of JSON values from a string.